 This new template makes major improvements in RTE's undertakings on the number of cuts, the total duration of longer cuts and voltage dips.
 It also defines a framework for supplementary compensation for indirectly connected sites that may have suffered losses caused by RTE.
 Finally, the threshold from which a customer can claim compensation following scheduled network outages has been lowered.
 This new contract template will be offered to all affected RTE customers within one year.

-4. ACCESS TO STORAGE: MOVING TOWARDS A REGULATION OF REVENUES FOR FRENCH STORAGE OPERATORS
+4. ACCESS TO STORAGE: MOVING TOWARDS A REGULATION OF REVENUES FOR FRENCH STORAGE OPERATORS down in supply, the Energy Code imposes individual storage requirements on suppliers who supply customers connected to the distribution system.

 4.1.
 Context